 Fem is a free lesbian dating app that is a little different from other free lesbian dating apps.
 Instead of posting photos, they ask their users to upload videos.
 If you’re looking for the “hey mamas” lesbians from TikTok, I think this is where you will find them.

 If uploading videos scares you, don’t worry!
 It’s also okay to just post photos.
 Although the name of the app might not sound very inclusive, the environment of the app is.
-Queer women of all sexual and gender identities are welcome here.
+Queer women of all orientations and gender identities are welcome here.
 You can browse through people’s video profiles and message them if you want to start a conversation with them.

 An interesting feature that you don’t see on other lesbian dating apps is that you can start group chats with girls that live around you.
 One big downside is that Fem is only available for Android users.